-A recent Harvard Medical School Guide states that 25% of men and 10% of women are afflicted with OSA.1 So, what are the risk factors in developing OSA?
+A recent Harvard Medical School Guide states that 25% of men and 10% of women are afflicted with OSA.2 The graphic below shows the key risk factors for developing OSA:

 As you might imagine, complications of OSA include those experienced from general sleep deprivation (daytime sleepiness, night time restless news, frequent awakenings, reduced concentration or thinking skills, memory problems, mood changes, drowsy driving, etc).2 More seriously, a temporary lack of oxygen to the body and brain can result in many different serious health conditions, not least stroke, hypertension and even Alzheimer’s3:

 • PAP Devices (Positive Airway Devices) to change the pressure in the airways although there is limited evidence of their effectiveness.